 Drive from Dhordo Tent City to Kalo Dungar

-Me and my travel companion – Mani, were staying at the Dhordo Tent city.
-Every year, the government of Gujarat holds a four-month long festival known as ‘The Rann Utsav’ starting from November to February.
+I and my travel companion – Mani, were staying at the Dhordo Tent city.
+Every year, the government of Gujarat holds a four-month-long festival known as ‘The Rann Utsav’ starting from November to February.
 The stay at the Tent city includes a free bus tour to Kalo Dungar.

 Even at 462 meters, the hill can still pose a challenge to the novice driver with roads inclined at very steep angles.
 Halfway up the hill, for a moment the bus driver almost gave up looking at the steep terrain.

-Eventually after a lots of coercing, laced with encouragement from fellow tourists, the bus reached the parking zone, which lies few distance away from the top.
+Eventually, after a lot of coercing, laced with encouragement from fellow tourists, the bus reached the parking zone, which lies a little distance away from the top.
 From here local jeeps took us to the peak for Rs.
 20 per head.
 It’s not much of a distance, probably just a way to allow the locals to make some earnings.

 While going up, looking down from the back of the jeep, I realized that no bus would have made the drive to the peak.
 The jeep dropped us off in front of the Dattatreya Temple.

 Just opposite the temple lies an Army outpost.
 This is one of the places where a civilian can get closest to the Pakistan border, and there is tight security around the hill.

 The hilltop is also the site of a 400-year-old temple to Dattatreya, the three-headed incarnation of Brahma, Vishnu, and Shiva in the same body.
 Many fables and tales are associated with the history of the Kalo Dungar.
 One of them says that Dattatreya happened to pass by this hill while walking on the earth.
 While admiring the barren landscape, he found a band of starving jackals.
 He offered them his body to eat and as they ate, his body continually regenerated itself.